ISAITB/docs-services/source/introduction/index.rst

 .. note::
     **XML validation:** Given the frequent need of validating XML content using XSDs and Schematrons (and the frequent mistakes that come up in custom validator implementations), the test bed offers an existing GITB-compliant XML validation service that can be easily setup to cover your needs.
-Make sure you contact the test bed team at
-    DIGIT-ITB@ec.europa.eu before implementing your own.
-This service is used in almost all cases, with the simpler `XSDValidator`_ and `SchematronValidator`_ used only for very simple scenarios.
+More information on setting up this service and a comparison with the embedded `XSDValidator`_ and `SchematronValidator`_ are available in the test bed's `XML validation guide`_.

 .. index:: GITB
 .. _introduction__specification_links: